-In applying the Accounting Policies set out in the Statement of Accounting Policies on pages 19 to 31, the Council has had to make certain judgements about complex transactions or those involving uncertainty about future events.
+In applying the Accounting Policies set out in the Statement of Accounting Policies on pages 20 to 34, the Council has had to make certain judgements about complex transactions or those involving uncertainty about future events.
 The critical judgements made in the Statement of Accounts are:

 - As outlined in the Narrative Report there remains a high degree of uncertainty about future levels of funding for local government.
 However, the Council has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Council might be impaired as a result of a need to close facilities and reduce levels of service provision. - Under the terms of an agreement dated 29th September 2000 the Council entered into a long term agreement with Pendle Leisure Ltd (a registered industrial and provident society) for the provision of Community Arts and Leisure Services within the administrative area of Pendle.
-In February 2005 the Council entered into a public/private partnership with Liberata, covering a 15 year period, for the provision of a range of services previously provided inhouse.
+This agreement runs to 2028.
+In February 2005 the Council entered into a public/private partnership with Liberata, covering a 15 year period, for the provision of a range of services previously provided in-house.
+In May 2017 the arrangement with Liberata was extended to 2030.
 Neither Liberata nor Pendle Leisure Trust is considered to fall within the local authority group.
 The partnership with Liberata is considered a contract for services under which no entity is established.
-As an exempt charity the governance of the Leisure Trust is such that the council cannot and does not exercise sufficient influence over its activities to amount to control.

-- The Council has established three joint venture arrangements with a private sector partner trading as Pendle Enterprise and Regeneration Limited (Pearl, Pearl 2 and Pearl (Brierfield Mill) Limited).
+As an exempt charity the governance of the Leisure Trust is such that the council cannot and does not exercise sufficient influence over its activities to amount to control. - The Council has established three joint venture arrangements with a private sector partner trading as Pendle Enterprise and Regeneration Limited (PEARL, PEARL 2 and PEARL (Brierfield Mill) Limited).
 Whilst each is considered a jointly controlled entity, they are not regarded as so financially material to the Council to require the preparation of Group Accounts.
-More detail on the joint venture arrangements is provided at Note 33. - The Council's fixed assets are valued on the balance sheet in accordance with the statement of asset valuation principles and guidance notes issued by the Royal Institute of Chartered Surveyors.
+More detail on the joint venture arrangements is provided at Note 38. - The Council's fixed assets are valued on the balance sheet in accordance with the statement of asset valuation principles and guidance notes issued by the Royal Institute of Chartered Surveyors.
 The Council carries out a rolling programme that ensures all required Plant, Property and Equipment valuations are revalued within a five year cycle.
-Assets subject to review had a valuation date of 1 April 2015.
+Assets subject to review had a valuation date of 1 April 2016.
 Any material changes after this date have been accounted for.